 The following Rules are a general list covering the entire competitions.
-To find a detailed list of rules for each individual competition, please click on that competition within the Competitions page.

 Entries must be submitted through our online application system, along with the fee.
 The closing date for all entries is Friday 31st January 2020.

 The cut off date for under age competitions is 1st Mar. (e.g.U14 does not mean 14 and under.
 If you are already 14 on the 1st Mar you are not eligable for an U14 competition and must choose the next age catagory up).
 The website is programmed to offer competitions that you are eligable for according to your date of birth.